dshanske/indieweb-post-kinds/readme.txt

 Post Kinds also automatically handles RSS feeds which can be made available or subscribed to for any of the particular kinds.
 The RSS feed for all the posts marked as "note", for example could be found at either the URL `http://www.example.com/kind/note/feed` or  `http://www.example.com/feed/?kind=note` (if one doesn't have pretty permalinks enabled).
 Others can be obtained by replacing "note" with the other kinds.

+== Bookmarklet Configuration ==

+* If you add `?kindurl=URL` to the post editor URL, it will automatically fill this into the URL box in post properties
+* If you add `?kind=like` to the post editor URL, it will automatically set the kind.

+So - `https://www.example.com/wp-admin/post-new.php?kindurl=URL&kind=like` will automatically set a like with the URL URL

 == SNAP ==

 Indieweb Post Kinds had support for replying to Twitter posts using the Social Network Auto Poster plugin.
 The developers of that plugin have not contacted the